bumble bee on blue baptisia flowers

 • Pinch the blooms from flower and vegetable transplants before you set them out.
 This will help direct the plants’ energies to root development and will result in more productive plants.
 Gently break up the roots of root-bound transplants before planting.

 • Did your garden get overtaken by weeds last year?
 Start spreading mulch around plants and between rows.
-Use dried grass clippings, leaves collected from last fall, sections of newspaper covered with straw, black landscape fabric.
+Use dried grass clippings (not treated with lawn herbicides), leaves collected from last fall, sections of newspaper covered with straw, or biodegradable landscape paper.
+Wood chips are excellent for paths between and around beds and rows.

-• Cover strawberry plants with bird netting, tulle (found in fabric stores), or row cover before the berries become ripe to exclude birds, squirrels, and other hungry critters.
+• Cover strawberry plants with insect mesh, tulle (found in fabric stores), or a row cover before the berries become ripe to exclude birds, squirrels, and other hungry critters.

 Flowers